Renaud and Fee

 We bid our farewells, making our way through Thimphu in order to pick up some souvenirs and look for a Gho to bring home.

-In the afternoon we left Thimphu, having spent only two nights in the capital city of Bhutan and, due to our changed itinerary (choosing to see friends rather than landmarks) we vowed to come back and spend more time in this vibrant city.
+We left Thimphu in the afternoon, having spent only two nights in the capital city of Bhutan and, having seen less than we planned due to our changed itinerary (choosing to see friends rather than landmarks), we vowed to come back and spend more time in this vibrant city.

-On route to Paro, which will be the last stop of our journey, we experienced several road blocks due to the Global Peace Ceremony, and the arrival of the Indian Prime Minister, paired with a nasty landslide blocking the roads.
+On route to Paro, which will be the last stop of our journey, we experienced several road blocks due to the Global Peace Ceremony, and the arrival of the Indian Prime Minister, paired with a nasty landslide blocking some routes.

-All of this led to us arriving at hotel exhausted (and slightly car-sick) from the drive, so we enjoyed a calm and cosy night.
+All of this led to our arriving at the hotel exhausted (and slightly car-sick) from the drive, so we enjoyed a calm and cosy night.

 The plan is to hike to the Tigers Nest tomorrow and fly out the day after that.
-Somehow suddenly, our long journey has comet to an end – but luckily, we’re also ready to be back home.
+Somehow suddenly, our long journey has come to an end – but luckily… we’re also kind of ready to be back home.

 Leave a comment